lint-staged/lint-staged/README.md

 # lint-staged

 Run linters against staged git files and don't let :poop: slip into your code base!

 ## Why

 [Read the Medium post](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8#.8qepn2b5l)

-Linting makes more sense when running before commiting you code.
+Linting makes more sense when running before committing you code.
 By doing that you can ensure no errors are going into repository and enforce code style.
 But running a lint process on a whole project is slow and linting results can be irrelevant.
 Ultimately you want to lint only files that will be committed.

-This project contains a script that will run arbitary npm tasks against staged files, filtered by a spicified glob pattern.
+This project contains a script that will run arbitrary npm tasks against staged files, filtered by a specified glob pattern.

 ## Installation & Setup